sentient-agi/Sentient-Enclaves-Framework/reference_apps/inference_server/TEE_rbuilds_setup.md

 ## Start the inference server 🚀
 > [!NOTE]
-> The framework's reverse proxy, proxies traffic from port range `10000:11000` to enclaves host transparently.
+> The framework's reverse proxy, proxies traffic from port range `10000:11000` to enclave's host transparently.
 This allows accessing applications from outside the enclaves.
 Make sure to use ports from this range, if that is desired. **We setup server here with reverse-proxy support.**

 * Using `networking,sh`
     ```bash